 - Scalability: A cloud kitchen concept can be expanded easily geographically without investing in expensive real estate.
 Cloud kitchens opened with low investment amounts can help franchise companies grow their business.

-- Increased Efficiency: Cloud kitchens run more efficiently than traditional dine-in restaurants.
+- Increased Efficiency: Ghost kitchens run more efficiently than traditional dine-in restaurants.
 For obvious reasons, busy eating hours and wait times make the delivery process much more difficult in traditional restaurants.
 And in cloud kitchens, as the only focus is to prepare and deliver high-quality food, the whole process gets faster and easier.

-- Competitive menu prices: Cloud kitchens can use their resources to invest in new menu ingredients easily.
+- Competitive menu prices: Dark kitchens can use their resources to invest in new menu ingredients easily.
 Observing real-time customer data, restaurant operators can update their menu ingredients, set competitive prices and run their business much more effectively.

 - Multiple brands and concepts under one roof: Cloud kitchens give flexibility to restaurants.
 Different delivery restaurants can operate from the same kitchen or the same restaurant can build many brands under one roof.
 For example, a restaurateur who offers Thai cuisine can decide to offer Indian cuisine as well.

 Here is the workflow of cloud kitchens: